NI to face 'wounded animal' - Baraclough

 Northern Ireland are also seeking a positive response after Saturday's controversial 2-0 defeat by Switzerland left them six points adrift off second place and the chance to qualify for the finals in Qatar.

-Baraclough said the decision to send off Jamal Lewis - his second yellow card on 37 minutes for time-wasting - was 'diabolical' but has told his players it is time to move on and focus on beating Bulgaria.
+Baraclough said the decision to send off Jamal Lewis - his second yellow card on 37 minutes for time-wasting - was "diabolical" but has told his players it is time to move on and focus on beating Bulgaria.

 "You have to put that to the back of your mind," he said.
-"Yes, we didn't get the decision we wanted and we felt hard done by but this is a fresh game, a different referee, a different country, and we take each game by it's own merits."
+"Yes, we didn't get the decision we wanted and we felt hard done by but this is a fresh game, a different referee, a different country, and we take each game on it's own merits."

-As expected, Baraclough confirmed that Jonny Evans had not joined up with the squad ahead of the fixture, saying a recent illness had hampered the Leicester defender on top of his long-standing foot injury.
+As expected, Baraclough confirmed Jonny Evans had not joined up with the squad before the fixture, saying an illness had hampered the Leicester defender on top of his long-standing foot injury.